civboot/fngi/spor.md

 For `add2` `xsl` means "eXecute Small Literal".
 It looks up the address to execute as a literal.
 "Small" means the function has no locals stack.

-Read the full documentation in asm.sa
+Read the full documentation in [spor/spor.sp](./spor/spor.sp).
+There is vim syntax highlighting in `etc/spor.vim`